seregazhuk/php-pinterest-bot/README.md

 // login
 $bot->auth->login('mypinterestlogin', 'mypinterestpassword');

-// get lists of your boards
+// execGet lists of your boards
 $boards = $bot->boards->forUser('yourUserName');

 // create a pin
 $bot->pins->create('http://exmaple.com/image.jpg', $boards[0]['id'], 'pin description');
 ```

-*Note*: Some methods use pinterest navigation through results, for example, get user followers/following, pins
+*Note*: Some methods use pinterest navigation through results, for example, execGet user followers/following, pins
 likes/dislikes, search and other feed queries.
 This means that for every batch of results there will be a
 request to Pinterest.
 These methods return an iterator object with Pinterest api results.
 By default functions return the first 50 results.
 But you can specify another limit num as a second argument.
 Or pass 0